amurdock/technical-exercise/README.md

 +---------------+        +---------------+        +---------------+
 ```

-Note: If you don't have any experience with GraphQL please feel free to bypass the `aggregator` and call the `api` directly.
-You can find instructions on how to achieve this in `packages/app/src/App.jsx`.
+4. If you don't have any experience with GraphQL please feel free to bypass the `aggregator` and call the `api` directly.
+You can find instructions on how to achieve this in `packages/app/src/App.jsx` and `jest.config.js`.

 ## Setup